 On other side of the town is Roopmati’s Pavilion.
 The pavilion is famous for the tragic love story of Prince Baz Bahadur and Roopmati.
 The corridors of the pavilion have arched openings.
 The western ledge of the pavilion contains a huge reservoir for rain water harvesting.
 Overnight stay at hotel.

-Morning excursion to Ajanta Caves which is located in the heart of the Sahyadri hills, about 100 km from Aurangabad.
+Morning leave for Aurangabad.
+Stop en route and visit Ajanta Caves which is located in the heart of the Sahyadri hills, about 100 km from Aurangabad.
 Ajanta is famous for the most beautiful rock-cut caves of India.
 Built during the Gupta period these caves were carved using simplest of tools-the hammer and chisel, yet the beauty of these caves remains unmatched to any modern architectural wonder.
 The Ajanta caves, a set of 29 caves are together in the shape of a horseshoe.
 The caves walls are adorned with magnificent murals and paintings depicting the diverse stories from Jataka tales, including the incarnations of Lord Buddha as Bodhisattva and many more stories.

 Morning city tour of Mumbai, India’s largest Metropolis city.
 The city was first founded by the Portuguese and today is known for its glittering nightlife.
 The city even houses millionaire Bollywood Industry, The industry which brings fashion, glamour and cinema together.